openshift/hive/docs/developing.md

 ## Deploying with Kubernetes In Docker (kind)

 [Kind](https://github.com/kubernetes-sigs/kind) can be used as a lightweight development environment for deploying and testing Hive.
+Currently, we support 0.5.1 version of Kind.
 The following instructions cover creating an insecure local registry (allowing for dramatically faster push/pull), and configuring your host OS, as well as the kind cluster to access it.
 This approch runs Hive in a container as you would in production, giving you the best coverage for manual testing.

 This approach requires [Docker](https://docs.docker.com/install).
 At present we do not have kind working with podman.